ffrgb/meshviewer/README.md

 ### Main differences to https://github.com/ffnord/meshviewer
 #### Some features are maybe merged

+- Updates selected node or list (incl. image stats cache-breaker) - not only overview tables
 - Formatted Code
 - Grunt inline for some css and js - less requests
 - Icon font with only needed icons